When you are shopping for a diamond ring, the grading report (certificate) is a vital document that contains information about the diamond’s quality.

 EGL is an abbreviation for European Gemological Laboratory.
 It is a European founded grading agency and has a big global presence – with offices in London, Paris, Tel Aviv, Tokyo, Johannesburg, among others.
 EGL is known for pioneering diamond grading techniques for stones weighing less than a carat and has a large market share in Europe.

-An appraisal is usually performed by a trained professional operating in individual capacity and pegs a value to the jewelry.
+An appraisal is usually performed by a trained professional operating in an individual capacity and pegs a value to the jewelry.
 Unlike a report generated by an independent gemological lab, the accuracy of the appraisal is only as accurate as the training, skills and tools the appraiser has.

 Note: An appraisal is typically used for insurance purposes and post-purchase follow-ups.
 It shouldn’t be used as a substitute for a grading report.

 And finally, IGI is the International Gemological Institute that is based in Antwerp, Belgium.
 After GIA, they are actually the 2nd most well-known lab in the world.

-While EGL and IGI are more widely known outside the US, particularly in Europe and Asia, they both operate offices in key cities like New York.
-As a result, it won’t be uncommon to see retailers carrying diamonds with reports from these labs.
+While EGL and IGI are more widely known in Europe and Asia, they both operate offices in key cities like New York.
+As a result, it won’t be uncommon for you to see retailers carrying diamonds with reports from these labs.